hamidgasmi/training.computerscience.algorithms-datastructures/README.md

         - See Universal Familly
     - **Load Factor**, **α**:
         - `α = n / m`
-        - If α is too small (`α <<< 1` for example, 0.1), there isn't lot of collisions but the cells of the array are empty: we're wasting space
+        - If α is too small (`α <<< 1`), there isn't lot of collisions but the cells of the array are empty: we're wasting space
         - If α > 1, there is at least 1 collision
         - If α is too big, there are a lot of collisions, *c* is too long and the operations will be too slow
     - ![Hash Chaining](https://media.geeksforgeeks.org/wp-content/cdn-uploads/gq/2015/07/hashChaining1.png)